lhehnke/lhehnke.github.io/_posts/2018-02-03-starset-song-lyrics.md

 ## Sentiment analyses

-In the next step of the analysis I followed the proceedings from when I mined the screenplay of <a href="https://lhehnke.github.io/notes/2018/01/25/text_mining_the_room">The Room</a> in a previous post and evaluated the emotions in STARSET's song lyrics using the `NRC` sentiment lexicon which categorizes words into positive and negative categories as well as in anger, anticipation, disgust, fear, joy, sadness, surprise, and trust.
+In the next step of the analysis I followed the proceedings from when I mined the screenplay of <a href="https://lhehnke.github.io/notes/2018/01/25/text_mining_the_room">The Room</a> in a previous post and evaluated the emotions in STARSET's song lyrics using the `NRC` sentiment lexicon. `NRC` categorizes words into positive and negative categories as well as in anger, anticipation, disgust, fear, joy, sadness, surprise, and trust.

 ### Getting sentiments using the NRC lexicon
 ```r